 At this unprecedented time for abortion rights and access, there is a critical role for the business community to play in showing support for their employees and communities.
-In the wake of the leaked draft opinion in the case of Dobbs v.
-Jackson Women’s Health Organization, demonstrating that a majority of the Supreme Court is poised to overturn Roe v.
-Wade, the need is more urgent than ever.
+In the wake of the Supreme Court’s decision in the case of Dobbs v.
+Jackson Women’s Health Organization – in which the Court declared that there is no constitutional right to abortion and allowed whatever politicians are in power in a state at a given moment to determine people’s access to abortion – the need is more urgent than ever.

-There are a range of ways for businesses to engage in this high-stakes moment:
+While it will take weeks, years, and perhaps a generation to remedy the harm caused by this decision, below are a range of ways for businesses to engage and make a difference in this high-stakes moment:

 Speak out on the ways that access to abortion impacts your employees, business, and communities